paperless-ngx/paperless-ngx/docs/administration.md

 After that, [make a backup](#backup).

-A. If you pull the image from the docker hub, all you need to do is:
+1. If you pull the image from the docker hub, all you need to do is:

     ```shell-session
     $ docker-compose pull